Nicole Peyrafitte: Reviews

 Concerning her work, poet/performer Anne Waldman has written: "Nicole Peyrafitte is a brilliant and most original performer.
 Her vocalizations, her songs, her gestures are provocative: both stunningly beautiful and powerfully unnerving at times.
 She is the chthonic goddess come to tempt you, scare you, transform you.
 She is in the poetic lineage of Greek tragedy, Café Voltaire antics, of dada and surrealist play but with a post-modern, hip sensibility.
 I am transfixed when she's on stage."

-Greg Haymes also reviewed her about "The Bi-Continental Chowder".
+In addition Greg Haymes reviewed "The Bi-Continental Chowder".